 200+ women scientists and schoolgirls closing gender gap in STEM

-National STEM camps for girls double their reach across Australia
+National STEM camps for girls double their reach across Australia.
+Women in STEM mentor 128 schoolgirls in science and technology.

 One hundred and twenty-eight schoolgirls from across Australia, including 90 from regional towns in every state and territory, are completing six months of extension learning and mentoring this week in national camps that have immersed underrepresented girls in science, technology, engineering and maths (STEM).